 Celestite makes an excellent focal point of meditation, prayer, or mindfulness.

 It does very well as a visual piece in a private space used for mindfulness and meditation practice.

-Place Celestite near your bed as the prismatic crystals are a great facilitator for restful sleep and a great stone for dream recall.
+Place Celestite near your bed as the prismatic crystals are a great facilitator for restful sleep and an excellent stone for dream recall.

-For best results, place celestine on your nightstand or a small cluster near your head.
+Place Celestine on your nightstand or a small cluster near your head for best results.

 Blue Celestite can bring mental calm and clarity into any chaotic circumstance.

 These blue stones are excellent in helping one flow easily through traumatic periods with success.